lexzhou/lexzhou.github.io/_pages/about.md

 Awards
 ======

-* *1st prize for the research publication with the highest annual impact factor*, Institute of Information and Communication Technologies - UPV, 2022.
+* *1st prize for the research publication with the highest annual impact factor*, Institute of Information and Communication Technologies (ITACA) at UPV, 2022.

 * *National Undergraduate Research Collaboration Fellowship*, Ministry of Education - Government of Spain, 2022